rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
 - Returns ReportMigrationStatusConnection.
-### sladomains
-Returns paginated list of SLA domains that were created on Rubrik CDM.

-- There are 4 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-- Returns ClusterSlaDomainConnection.
 ### totpackstatus
 Checks whether acknowledgement of the Time-based, One-Time Password (TOTP) mandate is required for upgrading the Rubrik cluster version.